-Monoprice Maker Select Plus 3d printer
+Monoprice Maker Select Plus 3D printer mods

 About a month ago I bought a 3D printer, the Monoprice Maker Select Plus.
 This is a rebrand of the Wanhao Duplicator i3 Plus, and is also rebranded by several other manufacturers, including Aldi supermarkets in Australia.
 Yes, really.